ccallawa/alyvix_server_doc/session_management.rst

   case objects that include the resolution and factor set here.

-To update the values for these settings, go to the endpoint above, enter the new value in the appropriate field, and press the "Update" button.
-"Remove" will remove an existing session, while "Add" will insert a new one.
+To update the values for these settings, go to the endpoint above, enter the new value in the appropriate field, and press the :guilabel:`Update` button.  :guilabel:`Remove` will remove an existing session, while :guilabel:`Add` will insert a new one.